hitbox/file-forward/README.md

-# Sketch
+# file-forward

-1. List files from a source.
+Read files matching a pattern from a source and write output somewhere.

-2. Parse filename for data.
-   a.
-May need to scrape files.
+# Install

+## Requirements

-3. Build IBM MQ message and send with file.
+- IBM MQ Client
+- pymqi